StefRuseva88/cross-browser-testing/README.md

 - **Containerized testing** environments via Selenoid, allowing for scalable, isolated test sessions.
 - **Remote test execution** on multiple nodes to cover various platforms and browsers.
 - **Real-time video recording** of test executions for better debugging and reporting.

+## Test Scenarios

+1. **Basic Browser Automation**
+   Tests basic browser interactions such as navigating to a page, clicking buttons, filling forms, and verifying page elements.

+2. **Cross-browser Compatibility**
+   Verifies that the web application behaves the same way on different browsers (e.g., Chrome, Firefox, Opera).

+3. **Parallel Test Execution**
+   Uses Selenium Grid to run multiple tests in parallel across different browser versions and environments.

+4. **Headless Browser Testing**
+   Executes tests in headless mode using Selenoid, allowing for faster test execution without opening a GUI browser.